SpaceX CRS-25: Cargo Dragon

 The Cargo Dragon is a cargo spacecraft designed by SpaceX, and it is currently the only spacecraft capable of not only sending cargo into space but also returning cargo back to Earth.
 It utilizes the Falcon 9 rocket as its launch vehicle which detaches from the Dragon once it reaches orbit.
 The Cargo Dragon launched with 5800 lb of crew supplies, tools, and scientific equipment to support NASA and ISS research.

 Re-usability

-This is the third flight of the particular Cargo Dragon unitto space and SpaceX’s 25th commercial resupply mission.
+This is the third flight of the particular Cargo Dragon unit to space and SpaceX's 25th commercial resupply mission.
 The Falcon 9 was used to launch SpX-25 into space and is also partially reusable.
 Various parts of the Falcon 9 are recoverable and relaunched for future supply missions.
 The Cargo Dragon spacecraft itself is preserved by the parachute-assisted splashdown technique allowing boats to retrieve and reuse parts.
 Recycling parts of Cargo Dragon and Falcon 9 significantly minimizes the cost to launch crafts into space and optimizes resources for future missions.